Exact Propagating Wave Solutions in Reaction Cross-Diffusion System: Stability of the Resting States

-Previously, we have linearised the system \eqref{RXD_2} for general function $\f(\u)$ about the equilibrium and derived the formula of the eigenvalues \eqref{RXD_26}.
-Substituting the quartic polynomial function \eqref{RXD_39} into the function of the eigenvalue yields that, the eigenvalues of the equilibrium $\ur1 = 0$ are given by
+Previously, we have linearised the system \eq{RXD_2} for general function $\f(\u)$ about an equilibrium and derived the formula of the eigenvalues \eq{RXD_26}.
+Substituting the quartic polynomial function \eq{RXD_39} into the function of the eigenvalue yields that, the eigenvalues of the equilibrium $\ur1 = 0$ are given by

 while the eigenvalues of the equilibrium $\ur2 = 1$ are given by